Luda-Zhao/capstone/README.md

 The dataset:
 - SIMA5ACCS (SIMA5AC(as provided by the Client) +crop +split into quadrants)
-- sandStone(download from "github.link") for pertrain the model
+- sandStone(download from [link of sandStone](https://drive.google.com/file/d/1HWtBaSa-LTyAMgf2uaz1T9o1sTWDBajU/view)) for pertrain the model

 # Pretrain model
 The pretrain model use an orginal U-net structure to build the model.